• Skip to main content

 1. Make a small ‘x’ cut.
 Mushrooms can release a lot of water.
 A small cross on the mushroom cap will help drain excess liquids from the mushrooms.
 A further step would be to place mushrooms on an oven-safe wire rack on top of the rimmed baking tray, this ensures mushrooms don’t sit in the water while it bakes.

 2. Best shaped portobello.
-Look for best shaped large portobello mushrooms that are concave so it has space to hold sauce and toppings.
+Choose large portobello mushrooms that have a concave shape so it has enough space to hold sauce and toppings.

 3. Clean mushrooms using a brush or damp kitchen towel.
 Do not rinse mushrooms under water, as they can absorb water and turn soggy while baking.